< lcn home

 Since in most cases Kubernetes automatically assigns pods or containers to nodes, you won't know ahead of time which node will host which container or pod.
 As a result, you'll typically need to install AppArmor or SELinux on every node in your cluster if you want to define security contexts via one of these frameworks.

-Load a Profile
+Load a profile

 After loading the modules, you need to load the AppArmor or SELinux profile that you'll use to define permissions.
 For example, this AppArmor profile denies the ability to write files: